SteveChristian70/Chef-Workstation-Installer-Script/README.md

 2. Open Terminal and `cd` to the path the repo was saved.

-   `cd Downloads/Chef_WorkStation_Installer-master`
+   `cd Downloads/Chef-WorkStation-Installer-Script-master`

+3. Now change your url in the script (line 9) to reflect your Chef Server's IP.

+  'vi Chef-WorkStation-Installer-Script-master'

-3. Make sure you have met all the Requirments above before the next step.
+4. Make sure you have met all the Requirments above before the next step.

-4. In terminal run the script Chef-Workstation-Installer-Script.py
+5. In terminal run the script Chef-Workstation-Installer-Script.py

    `python Chef-Workstation-Installer-Script.py`

-5. Follow the prompts and enter yes or no for your answers.
+6. Follow the prompts and enter yes or no for your answers.

 ## License & Authors